 - Taxis – Use City Taxi Brno, Brno’s most popular taxi company.
-Have your hotel call them on your behalf, in case they don’t speak English.
-Liftago is a better option so you can get a car on your own without having to worry about language difficulties.
+Have your hotel call them on your behalf if they don’t speak English.
+Liftago is a better option so you can get a car independently without worrying about language difficulties.

 - Driving – If you don’t have a car of your own, rent a car.